nel/slickspeed/Readme.md

 # SlickSpeed

-## Speed / Validity tests for dom queries in JavaScript web frameworks.
+## Pure js Speed / Validity tests for dom queries in JavaScript web frameworks.

 ### Instructions

- * Edit config.ini and fill in your framework list.
+ * Edit config/frameworks.js and fill in your framework list.
 Place frameworks in /frameworks.
- * Edit selectors.list and fill in your preferred selectors list.
+ * Edit config/selectors.js and fill in your preferred selectors list.
- * Edit style.css, header.html and footer.html, if you wish.
+ * Edit style.css, index.html if you wish.
  * Edit template.html if you want to change the selectors html file.
-It DOES NOT accept the full document, just elements.
+You can use full documents but don't forget to add the two js include (the order is important)

+### TODO

+Add support for Google Ajax api to load any framework version version without hassle

 ### License